Sarah9515/Multi-Class-Cassification/README.md

 In this project, we aim to perform multi-class classification using the Predictive Maintenance Dataset.
 Below are the steps we'll follow along with explanations for each part:

+Throughout this lab, I delved into the intricacies of multi-class classification, a technique employed to categorize data into more than two distinct categories.
+The process entailed meticulous data preprocessing steps, ranging from handling missing values and encoding categorical variables to standardizing or normalizing the data to ensure uniformity across features.
+With the data suitably prepared, an Exploratory Data Analysis (EDA) ensued, offering insights into the dataset's characteristics through visualization techniques.
+Transitioning to the Deep Neural Network (DNN) phase, I constructed a Multilayer Perceptron (MLP) model tailored for our classification task.
+Equipped with a Cross-Entropy loss function and utilizing the Adam optimizer, the MLP model was primed for training.
+Following model definition, I embarked on the crucial steps of model training and subsequent evaluation to gauge its performance accurately.

 ## 1. Data Preprocessing

 We'll use various preprocessing techniques to clean and standardize/normalize the dataset.
 This involves handling missing values, encoding categorical variables, and scaling numerical features.